thungthungg/TIS/Design Thinking Project/README.md

 Our group project revolves around designing and developing an innovative Smart Retractable Canopy using Big Data, IoT (Internet of Things), and AI (Artificial Intelligence).

 This is the attachment of the report : [https://github.com/user-attachments/files/18341891/Group.4.Assignment.Poster.pdf](https://drive.google.com/file/d/1QcDfBEixR7f5WjhgSiB1ZXEc-Ek9PNbS/view?usp=sharing&amp;usp=embed_facebook)
-This is the attachment of the video.
-[Group 4 Assignment Poster.pdf](https://github.com/user-attachments/files/18341891/Group.4.Assignment.Poster.pdf)
+This is the attachment of the video :  [Report(TIS).docx](https://github.com/user-attachments/files/18347626/Report.TIS.docx)
 <h2> Project Objective </h2>

 - Solve issues with traditional canopies that are static and manually controlled, particularly in handling unpredictable weather.